OpenFreeEnergy/ExampleNotebooks/rbfe_tutorial/cli_tutorial.md

 that with something like the following, which uses the fact that the JSON files in `network_setup/transformations/` have unique names, and creates directories and result JSON files based on those names.
-To run all legs sequentially (not recommended) you could something like:
+To run all legs sequentially (not recommended) you could do something like:

 ```bash
 # this will take a very long time! don't actually do it!